searchspring/snap/packages/snap-client-javascript/README.md

 Any other keys defined here will be passed to the API request

-For full list of parameters please see the [Snap API docs](http://snapi.kube.searchspring.io/api/v1/)
+For a full list of parameters please see the [Snap API docs](http://snapi.kube.searchspring.io/api/v1/)

 For example, with background filter: